 “Auspiciousness?” she guessed, struggling with the central syllables.

 “To cross your arms?” tried Zhang, folding his arms over his chest.
 “There are many meanings.
-It is a popular symbol in many areas.”
+It is popular in many areas.”

-The more swastikas the man found on the map, the wider his grin became.
-The flowers on his red Hawaiian shirt twisted clockwise and counterclockwise just the same as the map-symbols.
+The more swastikas the man found, the wider his grin became.
 He turned to his wife: “You hear that, Eva?
-It’s a popular symbol in many areas.”
-She ignored him and continued reading a book to their daughter.
-“Hey, Eva, did you hear that?
-They said it’s a really popular—”
+It’s popular in many areas.”
+She continued reading their daughter a picture-book.
+“Hey, Eva, you hear that?
+They said it’s popular—”

-Jay excused himself from the waiting area as soon as a customs official sat behind the desk.
-Jay gave him his passport.
+Jay excused himself from the conversation as soon as a customs official appeared.
+Jay relinquished his passport.
 “Thanks.”

 The customs official compared Jay’s passport photo to the real deal.
-Since renewing his passport years ago Jay had gained twenty muscular pounds, and he hadn’t had a chance to shave his five o’ clock shadow on the plane.
+Since last renewing his passport Jay had gained twenty muscular pounds, and he had fifty hours of five o’ clock shadow.
 The customs official didn’t seem to mind.
-Another official sat nearby to serve the Chinese couple and the family of three.

-As Jay waited to be waved through, he noticed the airport workers had all kinds of skin tones.
-Some were darker, some lighter, some cool, others warm.
-Some were bald.
+While waiting Jay noticed the airport workers had all kinds of skin tones.
+Some were darker, some lighter, some cool, some warm.
+Many were bald.

 “Oran dora.
 Welcome to Sheridan.”
 The customs official stamped Jay’s passport and returned it.
 “Enjoy your stay.”

-As Jay walked to the front of the airport he watched departing tourists comply with stringent security.
-They removed their shoes and sent their bags through X-Ray machines.
-When a dog took interest in their luggage, they opened it for security personnel to rummage for crickets and centipedes.
+As Jay walked to the airport lobby, he watched departing tourists comply with stringent security.
+They removed their shoes and sent their bags through X-Rays.
+When a dog took interest in their luggage, security checked it for crickets and centipedes.

 One dog was distracted by Jay.
 Its leader tugged its leash, but the dog wouldn’t look away.
-The leader tapped another security guard on the shoulder and pointed at Jay.
-Jay stopped and meekly smiled at them.
-The two security guards led the dog nearer.
-“Would you please put your backpack on the floor?”
+The leader called another security guard and pointed at Jay.
+Jay meekly smiled at them.
+The two security guards brought the dog nearer.
+“Would you remove your backpack?”

 Jay did.
-The dog sniffed the zipper and put a paw on an outer pocket.
+The dog sniffed the zippers and put a paw on the outer pocket.

 “Would you open it, sir?”

 Jay did.
-Before the security guards could inspect the contents, the dog bit the corner of a white envelope and dragged it out.
-“Woof,” it said, with some measure of pride.
+Before the security personnel could inspect the contents, the dog bit the corner of a white envelope and dragged it out.
+“Woof,” it said, with pride.

 One guard took the envelope.
-“What do you have in here?”
+“What is in here?”

 “Is that all?”

-The other guard scratched the dog behinds its ears.
+The other guard scratched the dog behinds the ears.
 “Good girl,” he said.
 “You found another one.”

 Jay stashed the cricket in the envelope for safekeeping.
-“Do you get a lot of smugglers?”
+“Do you get lots of smugglers?”

-While one guard led the dog away, the other thought about the question.
-“Crickets are illegal everywhere except Sheridan and Amsterdam, but they grow in most conditions.
-There’s no need to smuggle; people buy them locally and grow their own.
-But sometimes people forget they may not take crickets off the islands, so we confiscate them here to avoid international incident.
-Centipedes are illegal everywhere, and they only grow at elevation on the main island of Sheridan.
+While one led the dog away, the other considered the question.
+“Crickets are only legal in Sheridan and Amsterdam, but they grow in most conditions.
+There’s no need to smuggle; people grow their own.
+But some people forget crickets in their luggage, so we confiscate them to avoid international incident.
+Centipedes are illegal everywhere and they only grow on the main island of Sheridan.
 Anyone with a centipede in their luggage is a drug-smuggler, and a devoted one.
 We catch at least one a month, but we worry some slip through.”

 The airport lobby contained a kiosk with a map of Sheridan’s three islands.
-Every morning another bird-watching tour took off.
-The man at the kiosk was in his thirties and rail thin, but his face was littered with laugh-lines.
+The man in the kiosk was about thirty and rail thin, but his face was littered with laugh-lines.
 His skin was copper-bronze and his oily black hair was shoulder-length.
 His eager grin invited Jay’s approach.
 “Hi.
-I reserved a spot on the tour taking off today, under Diaz-Jackson?”
+I reserved a spot on the bird-watching tour taking off today, under Diaz-Jackson?”

 “Jadie Jackson!
 Oran dora!
 The Biggest Bird shakes hands with you.”
 The man leaned over the desk to hold Jay’s hands as if consoling him on the loss of a loved one.
 “My name is Michael.
-I will be your guide across the islands.”
+I will be your guide.”

 “Jadie?”
-Jay let the man shake his hands.
-“Maybe you just got my initials, like J. D. Jackson?”
+Jay let Michael shake his hands.
+“Maybe you just heard my initials, like J. D. Jackson?”

 “Take this.”
 Michael gave him a phrasebook.
 “English is a second language for most islanders outside the airport.
 Impress them by speaking Sheridanian.”
 From customs, the Chinese couple and the family of three joined Jay at the kiosk.
 Michael grinned and greeted each of them with a phrasebook.
 “Bird-watching tour?
 Bird-watching tour?
 Ah, you’re all here!”